 Benefits of using MMC

 When a supplier is asked for manufacturing a part with wide-open tolerance, they usually quote less price for those parts.
 The reason being they don’t need an expensive machine to control tight tolerance.
-In a nutshell, MMC in turns helps reducing part cost.
+In a nutshell, MMC in turn helps reducing part cost.

 You may also like to read: First angle projection vs third angle projection

-What is least material condition ( LMC)
+What is the least material condition ( LMC)

 Least material condition is commonly termed as LMC.
 LMC is a material condition when a feature has the least amount of materials.